SUN (Service User Network) : Surrey and Borders Partnership NHS Foundation Trust

 Become a SUN member

-To attend SUN groups and to become a SUN member, you will need to be registered with a GP in Surrey or North East Hampshire.
+To attend SUN groups and to become a SUN member, you will need to be registered with a GP in Surrey or North East Hampshire and be over 18 years old.
 Please note that if you change to a GP out of this area, your SUN membership will be closed, however if you register with a GP in Surrey or North East Hampshire in the future, you will be able to register with SUN again.

 Please note SUN is self-referral only.
 If you do not get a response from us within 2 working days, please email us at sun.admin@sabp.nhs.uk or call 01372 216700 so we can support you to complete the referral via phone.